nodejs/node/benchmark/README.md

 You can specify a mirror by adding in the repo parameter.

-If we used the "http://cran.us.r-project.org" mirror, it could look somehting like
+If we used the "http://cran.us.r-project.org" mirror, it could look something like this:
-this:

 ```R
 install.packages("ggplot2", repo="http://cran.us.r-project.org")